MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-LabelPolicy.md

 Specify this parameter with the identity (name or GUID) of the policy, with key/value pairs in a [hash table](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_hash_tables).
 To remove an advanced setting, use the same AdvancedSettings parameter syntax, but specify a null string value.

-Some of the settings that you configure with this parameter are supported only by the Azure Information Protection unified labeling client and not by Office apps that support built-in labeling.
-For instructions, see [Custom configurations for the Azure Information Protection unified labeling client](https://learn.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations).
+Some of the settings that you configure with this parameter are supported only by the Microsoft Purview Information Protection client and not by Office apps and services that support built-in labeling.
+For a list of these, see [Advanced settings for Microsoft Purview Information Protection client](client-advanced-settings.md).

 Supported settings for built-in labeling: